 Keukenhof takes place every year from late March through mid-May.
-Tickets to the gardens are available as an optional excursion on eight departure dates in 2017 from March 24 until May 12.
+Tickets to the gardens are available as an optional excursion on departure dates in 2018 from March 22 until May 13.

 During the flowering season, we invite you to join us on a visit to the beautiful Keukenhof Bulb fields.
 See more than 800 varieties of tulips, daffodils and hyacinths in this beautiful 70 acre garden.
 Every year world famous artists are invited to design the blooming mosaics around a central festival theme.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.